dragonmux/tempest/debugging/index.md

 lds.u32 0x00000004
 ```

+Reads the program counter from its fixed register address of 0x00000004

 ### Clean up verification

 ```pdi
 lds.u8 0x00000050
 lds.u8 0x0000000b
 ```

+Reads an unknown special register in the breakpoint unit and the upper half of the control register

 ### Read back Stack Pointer + SREG